-Textbook:
+Textbook

 This course is more detailed than the standard introductory surveys of astronomy for non-science majors such as ASTRON 0087, 0088, or 0089, yet not so advanced that sophisticated mathematical tools (such as calculus) can be brought to bear on astronomical problems.
 Unfortunately, there is no textbook available that is particularly appropriate for this level.
-21st Century Astronomy by Kay, Palen, and Blumenthal (the Stars and Galaxies edition is sufficient) is a very good introductory book that makes only limited use of mathematics and has many excellent illustrations, but we will cover some topics in more detail than is given in this book.
+21st Century Astronomy by Kay, Palen, Smith, and Blumenthal is a very good introductory book that makes only limited use of mathematics and has many excellent illustrations, but we will cover some topics in more detail than is given in this book.
 Astrophysics in a Nutshell by Maoz is a book that I like a lot.
 It provides an excellent introduction to most of the topics we will cover in this course including Light, Stellar Physics, Galaxies, and Cosmology.
 However, this book makes heavy use of calculus and therefore is a bit too advanced for ASTRON 0113.
 Other good textbooks are Universe by Freedman and Kaufmann (some math) and Astronomy and Astrophysics by Zeilik and Gregory (more math, including calculus).
 Homework problems will not be taken from any specific textbook and no specific textbook will be necessary to complete this course.
 I will make some effort to follow the sequence of subjects discussed in 21st Century Astronomy, but I recommend Astrophysics in a Nutshell for the more mathematically-inclined students.

 As there is no textbook for the course, attendance in class and taking good notes during lectures will be of critical importance.
 It will be a good idea to arrange with others in the class to share notes should you miss all or part of any class for some reason.
 I will not answer questions in office hours about lecture materials if you miss a lecture without an acceptable excuse or if you have made no effort to obtain the lecture materials through other means first.
-In order to compensate for the fact that we will not follow any specific textbook closely, I will post slides from all the lectures on the CourseWeb web site (http://courseweb.pitt.edu).
+In order to compensate for the fact that we will not follow any specific textbook closely, I will post slides from all the lectures on the CourseWeb web site http://courseweb.pitt.edu.
 Please check it often for updates, and let me know if you have any problems downloading the files.

-Grading Policy:
+Grading Policy

-There will be approximately ten homework sets due throughout the course of the semester as well as a mid-term exam that will be given during class on Thursday, October 12 and a final exam that will take place during finals week on Monday, December 11, at 2 PM.
+There will be approximately ten homework sets due throughout the course of the semester as well as a mid-term exam that will be given during class on Thursday, February 16 and a final exam that will take place during finals week on Wednesday, April 26, at 4 PM.
 Homework assignments and exams will be used to determine your final grade in the course.
 Each exam will account for one quarter of your grade, for a total of 50% of your final grade determined by the two exams.
 The other 50% of your grade will be based on your performance on the homework sets.
 The reason for this emphasis on homework sets is to hone your problem solving skills in an environment that mimics what practicing scientists do, where you have ample time and resources to accomplish a given task.
 If you want to get a high grade in this course, I advise you to set aside enough time to work on the homework assignments - you will need it.
 One benefit of this approach is that it will be difficult to do very poorly in this class if you do a good job on the homework assignments.
+Grading will be done on a curve with approximately half of the grades being B- or better, as established by the guidelines of the Department of Physics and Astronomy.